Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-The oral cavity is a potential reservoir of pathogens.
-Failure to thoroughly clean your teeth, tongue, and palate facilitates the passage of bacteria into the body.
+The mouth is a potential breeding ground for pathogens.
+Failing to thoroughly clean your teeth, tongue, and palate makes it easier for bacteria to enter the body.

 Oral hygiene as a daily preventive measure

-For the reasons listed above, oral hygiene should be one of the fundamental activities for those suffering from dysphagia, especially for those who are unable to take care of it independently due to motor or cognitive causes.
-However, this is not always the case, and too often oral care is not seen as an integral part of patient care.
-The same applies to oral cavity assessments, which are often not carried out with the frequency and tools with which they should be performed.
+For the reasons listed above, oral hygiene should be a fundamental part of care for people with dysphagia, especially for those who are unable to manage it on their own due to motor or cognitive impairments.
+However, this is not always the case, and all too often oral care is not viewed as an integral part of patient care.
+The same applies to oral examinations, which are often not performed as frequently or with the appropriate tools as they should be.

 Categories